 Two week itinerary

 Start in Barcelona, but avoid driving in the city centre.
-It is chaotic and difficult and parking spaces are rare and expensive.
+It is chaotic, difficult and parking spaces are rare and expensive.
 Our suggestion is to pick up your car once you leave for your next destination.

 What to do: One of the most unique attractions of Barcelona is it’s Gaudi architecture.
 Don’t miss the surreal and colourful Parc Güell, Monastery of Pedralbes, La Pedrera and Casa Batllo.
 We also have a four-day itinerary to get the most of the city and recommendations for the best things to do for free in Barcelona.

 Local tip: It is worth leaving the centre and reaching El Carmel bunkers to get the best views of the cities.
 Better at sunset -and much better if you bring a bottle of cava!
 It is relatively remote, but not difficult to reach without a car.
-Buses 24, 92, 114, 119 and V17 are stopping quite close.
+Buses 24, 92, 114, 119 and V17 also stop quite close.

 Good to know: Primavera Sound is one of the most popular festivals in Spain.
 It takes places between end of May – beginning of June, if you make it there, you’ll have an unforgettable time in Barcelona!